malrabeiah/CameraPredictsBeams/README.md

-# mmWave Base Stations with Cameras:
+# mmWave Base Stations with Cameras
 Deep learning solutions are developed to tackle mmWave beam and link blockage predictions using camera feed.
 For more information, please refer to [mmWave Base Stations with Cameras: Vision Aided Beam and Blockage Prediction](https://arxiv.org/abs/1911.06255).

 # Dependencies: